 According to Bulldogcatholic.org, in the article, “Why Don’t Catholics Eat Meat During lent?”, Father Mike Schmitz stated that “meat was singled out because it is associated with celebrations and feasts.”
 He went on to say, “This is simply a discipline of the church . . . the heart of holiness is love, and the way we express our love is through obedience.
 Abstaining from meat won’t make you closer to God.
 But having a posture of obedience to the Church that Christ established will.
 This happens to be what the church asks us to do.”

-If you are feeling overwhelmed by figuring out what to eat during this season of Lent for your meatless Fridays, there’s plenty of options.
+If you are feeling overwhelmed by figuring out what to eat during this season of Lent for your gluten-free meatless Fridays, there are plenty of options.

 Here’s a list of some of our favorite